davnavr/hello-world-il-net5/README.md

 # Building

-Using PowerShell, run `build.ps1`, which just calls `ilasm.exe`.
+Using PowerShell, run the `build.ps1`, which just starts `ilasm.exe`.
+Alternatively, you could just use `ilasm.exe` to build it with whatever options you want.

 # Running

-To run, you need to have .NET 5 installed and run the following command:

 ```text
 dotnet ./out/hello.dll